eurisko-us/eurisko-us.github.io/_pages/space-empires-reference.md

 <ul>
 <li>In order to build a ship, not only must you have enough CPs and shipyards, but you must also have the necessary shipsize technology.</li>
+<li>Ships with tactics 0 are destroyed immediately at the start of combat, before any attacks have occurred.</li>
-<li>The combat order is constructed according to ships' tactics level: ships with tactics 0 are destroyed immediately, and ships with higher tactics fire first.
-If two ships have the same tactics, then the defending ship fires first (the defending ship is the ship that was the first to occupy the grid space).</li>
+<li>The combat order is constructed so that ships with higher attack class attack before ships with lower attack class.
+If two ships have the same attack class, then the ship with higher tactics attacks first.
+If two ships have the same attack class AND tactics, then the defending ship fires first (the defending ship is the ship that was the first to occupy the grid space).</li>
 <li>Previously, I said that the maintenance cost is equal to the hullsize.
 This is usually true, but there are some special types of ships (Decoy, Colonyship, Base) that don't have a maintenance cost.</li>
 </ul>